-There can be many details and choices to consider when making funeral arrangements.
-The process can be rather emotional and overwhelming.
-The staff at Star of David is here to help you navigate the process and make it as easy as possible.
+There are many details and choices to consider when making funeral arrangements.
+It is a very emotional and possibly, overwhelming time.
+The staff at Star of David is here to help you navigate the process and make it as easy for you as possible.
 Feel free to contact us if you have any questions.

 Furnishing us with the vital statistics beforehand can be very helpful.
 Listed below is the information that you will be asked to provide: